masolimano/maneage/README-hacking.md

        ```

  - **`README.md`**: Correct all the `XXXXX` place holders (name of your
-     project, your own name, address of pipeline's online/remote
+     project, your own name, address of the template's online/remote
      repository, link to download dependencies and etc).
 Generally, read
      over the text and update it where necessary to fit your project.
 Don't
      forget that this is the first file that is displayed on your online
      repository and also your colleagues will first be drawn to read this
      file.
 Therefore, make it as easy as possible for them to start
      with.
 Also check and update this file one last time when you are ready
-     to publish your work (and its reproduction pipeline).
+     to publish your project's paper/source.

  - **Copyright and License notice**: To be usable/modifiable by others
      after publication, _all_ the "copyright-able" files in your project